Gemma 4 Apache 2.0, OpenClaw Goes Paid, Claude Opus 4.6: The Week That Rebalances AI

 The builders who weather pricing changes are those with a flexible architecture — able to switch models (OpenAI → Anthropic → local Gemma) without rebuilding everything.
 A provider abstraction layer, parameterized prompts, automatic regression tests.

-That's exactly what we design at BOVO Digital when we deliver production agents: an architecture that doesn't depend on a single provider.
+That's exactly what we design at BOVO Digital when we deliver production agents: an architecture that doesn't depend on a single provider, and that can dynamically arbitrate between local and cloud based on the nature of each request.

 Is your current AI stack resilient to pricing and provider changes?